 I received a bill for some overdue fines.
 Can I pay them at the library?

-All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall or through CASHNet
+All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall in Klamath Falls, Room 130 in Wilsonville, or through CASHNet

 My professor said to come to the LRC - isn't that the library?

-The LRC is the Learning Resources Center, the building that houses both the Oregon Tech Library, on the first floor, and the Student Success Center, on the second floor.
-Also on the second floor is the Shaw Historical Library, which has a special collection of materials relating to the Klamath Basin and surrounding area.
+The LRC is the Learning Resources Center, the building houses both the Oregon Tech Library, on the first floor, and the Student Success Center, on the second floor.
+Also on the second floor is the Shaw Historical Library.
 The Library administration office is on the second floor, room LRC 216.
-The Library also provides student study areas in rooms LRC 219 & 211.
+The Library also provides student study areas on both floors.